emberfeather/node-xml2object/readme.md

 Simple wrapper on the [SAX.js](https://github.com/isaacs/sax-js) parser to parse xml into javascript objects.

-Converts a streaming xml file into JavaScript objects.
+Streams an xml file converting xml elements into JavaScript objects.

 ## Install